msrxse/connie/README.md

 ### About state

-- All data in contained in _DuckDB_, where is get seeded in memory on start.
-A _FastAPI_ _Python_ API serves this data under this endpoints:
+- All data in contained in _DuckDB_, where is gets seeded in memory on start. _FastAPI_ _Python_ API serves this data under these endpoints:

 1. Read Root